 As we mentioned, your #1 priority is to give each new patient a first-class experience.
-But if you want to start building a long-lasting relationship, you also need to keep step #2 in mind – obtain their email address.
+But if you want to start building a long-lasting relationship, you also need to keep step two in mind—obtain their email address.

 When your new patients are filling out paperwork (either digitally or on paper), make sure you include a section that allows them to opt-in.

 Here’s a typical form example.
 Make sure you include a separate checkbox clearly indicating that the patient wants to receive promotional emails.
 Learn more about GDPR compliant forms here.